-Ewan has experience in development, international sales, acquisitions and production, working closely with TV and filmmakers over the last few years at Disrupting Influence - most recently announcing the release of the latest installment of the successful Cities of Love franchise, Berlin, I Love You starring Helen Mirren and Keira Knightley.
+Ewan Dunbar has extensive experience in development, international sales, acquisitions and production.
+Ewan has worked closely with TV creators and filmmakers over the last few years at Disrupting Influence, which released the latest installment of the successful Cities of Love franchise, Berlin, I Love You starring Helen Mirren and Keira Knightley.
 Ewan has produced, developed and sold over 30 titles including ZERO TOLERANCE starring Scott Adkins, TV series DEEP CUTS and LAUDA: THE UNTOLD STORY.
 Ewan has also appeared on judging panels at film festivals, mentored for a number of programs for both new and established content makers and was named in The Business of Film’s International Village of Independents.
-Before moving into development, sales and acquisitions, Ewan also worked on titles including WORLD WAR Z, 360, CHATROOM and RUSH in production management, assistant directing and aerial location services.
-At Disrupting Influence Ewan has been working closely with content makers.
-Specializing in developing both their scripts and pitch materials to best showcase their project and take the next steps in getting their picture off the ground.
+Before moving into development, sales and acquisitions, Ewan worked on titles including WORLD WAR Z, 360, CHATROOM and RUSH in production management, assistant directing and aerial location services.
+At Disrupting Influence, Ewan works closely with content makers and specializes in developing scripts and pitch materials to best showcase their projects and get the production off the ground.
 Company bio: Disrupting Influence provides production, financing and sales services for commercially unique theatrical, VOD and television content.
 In addition to working with established filmmakers, DI consults and works with several groups to provide guidance and support to up and coming talent.
-Our approach is to provide them with the tools to get their projects off the ground while at the same time to provide a positive experience - giving them a road map to tackle their next project.
+Our approach is to provide talent with the tools to get their projects off the ground while at the same time providing a positive experience and giving them a road map to tackle their next project.
 Full Bio »

-In addition to the wealth of knowledge and information Ewan will present, he will also go over successful example pitch decks PLUS give you a handout that shows you a guide of what you need in your own deck.
+PLUS!
+Ewan will go over successful example pitch decks and give you a handout that shows you a guide of what you need in your own deck.

 Like what you heard from Ewan during this webcast?